Designing a Structured Networking Experience

 The Pivot: I was faced with two paths.

-I advocated for Option B to the CTO.
+I advocated for approach 2 to the CTO.
 Based on my research, this wasn't just the faster route—it was the most scalable.
 By leveraging our existing Mentorship infrastructure, we could present a functional solution before the contract expired while creating a template that could be sold to future enterprise clients.

 "I convinced the leadership team that by 'doing surgery' on our current organs rather than building new ones, we could deliver a high-value product that felt familiar to users but functioned with entirely new power."